Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Remote ID Compliance

-Remote ID mandatory since March 16, 2024
+Remote ID became mandatory for all registered drones on March 16, 2024

 Part 107 Commercial Operations

-Commercial operations require FAA Remote Pilot Certificate
+Commercial drone pilots must obtain an FAA Remote Pilot Certificate

-National Park Service Prohibition
+National Park Service (NPS) Ban

 For complete federal regulations, see our Federal Regulations page.